filecoin-project/devgrants/rfp-proposals/rfp-proposal-reputation-system.md

         * Reason: Some miners may be overpricing/underpricing their storage with respect to the market.
     * % of miner storage being used.
         * Formula = used storage/total storage.
-        * Reason: Miners hovering around > 80% consistently may signal more trust-worthyness.
+        * Reason: Miners consistently hovering around > 80% may signal more trustworthiness.
     * Uptime:
         * Reason: This is a more generic metric to track then failed deals.
-A miner may be up consistently but not getting any deals do to other reasons.
+A miner may be up consistently but not getting any deals due to other reasons.
     * Miner Proactiveness:
-        * Delta of time since filecoin published a new version and the minder updated itself.
+        * Delta of time since Filecoin published an upgrade for node software and the miner updated itself.
         * Reason:
             * Smaller the delta, the more proactive the miner.
             * Miners who don't update are risky.